East Chiltington: Parish church

 The parish church was once the chapel of a detached part of Westmeston parish hence the name of the lane, Chapel Lane, and farm, Chapel Farm.
 It was built in the 12th century.
 Quite fascinatingly, the church which has walls, nave, chancel and tower made of winklestone.
 It is a church made of fossils.
 Big winkle shells, Viviparus, stand proud of the stone, reddish or grey, and very similar to the water snail shells you can pick from riversides, which are of the same genus, though they live 135 million years later.

 The church has one of the largest yew trees in Sussex and maintains its wild flower meadows proudly.
 It declares on entry to look out for its sweet violet, cuckoo flower, bluebell, lords-and-ladies, birdsfoot trefoil, adder's tongue, knapweed, common spotted and green-winged orchid, cat's ear, agrimony, yarrow, lesser stitchwort, vervain and rough hawkbit as well as its perennial grasses which include yorkshire fog, meadow foxtail and cocksfoot.
-The serving rector, Godfrey Brodster, has recently retired and the church is currently closed (2021).
+The church is currently closed (2021).